 Output Parameters in SP Example 3

 Let us see how to use Output Parameters in SQL Stored procedure to return multiple outputs.
-Here, we declare a variable called @LastName as an input parameter, and three Output parameters.
+Here, we declare a variable called @LastName as an input parameter and three Output parameters.
 Within the procedure, we are finding the Occupation, Education, and yearly Income of an employee whose last name is equal to the input parameter.
-Next, we are assigning the value to the Output parameter.
+Next, we assign the value to the Output parameter.

 CREATE PROCEDURE [dbo].[spEmployeeProf] @LastName VARCHAR(50), @Profession VARCHAR(50) OUTPUT, @Education VARCHAR(50) OUTPUT, @Income FLOAT OUTPUT AS BEGIN SELECT @Profession = [Occupation], @Education = Education, @Income = YearlyIncome FROM [EmployeeDuplicates] WHERE [LastName] = @LastName END